2.1 Creative thinking

 Lifelong learning

-Creative individuals often value continuous learning and exploration, as these activities fuel their creative potential and diverse interests.
+Creative individuals often value continuous learning and exploration, as these activities fuel their creative potential and feed diverse interests.

-Here are some strategies to experiment with for boosting creative thinking:
+We conclude by listing some strategies to experiment with for boosting creative thinking:

 • Change your perspective on a situation.
 For instance, try placing yourself in someone else’s shoes.
 ‘What if I asked an interior designer, what would they craft out of printer paper?’